Ronnie Whelan: Managerial career

 On his departure from Anfield in 1994 after 15 years, Whelan signed for Southend United and became their player-manager a year later, before being sacked at the end of the 1996–97 season following their relegation from Division One.

 He later worked with clubs in Greece such as Panionios and in Cyprus such as Apollon Limassol and Olympiakos Nicosia.
 His greatest success as a manager, was with Panionios in 1999, when his team reached for first time the quarter finals of a European competition, the Cup Winners Cup, when they were eliminated by eventual champions S.S.
 Lazio by 0–4 and 0–3 scores over the two legs.

 Media career

 Whelan now works on the after-dinner circuit and does some punditry.

 Whelan features regularly on RTÉ Sport's soccer programming, including its Premier League and UEFA Champions League coverage.
 He is notable for his pronunciation of Germany midfielder Bastian Schweinsteiger's name.
 He contributed to RTÉ Sport's coverage of the 2010 FIFA World Cup.
 He was also part of RTÉ Sport's studio coverage of the 2014 FIFA World Cup.

-He was signed to be part of RTÉ Sport's coverage of UEFA Euro 2016 and UEFA Euro 2020.
+He was signed to be part of RTÉ Sport's coverage of UEFA Euro 2016, UEFA Euro 2020 and UEFA Euro 2024.